keyboard_arrow_up

 Balers

-Balers are machines used to compress and bind different types of material into bales using binding materials like twine.
+Balers are machines designed to compress and bind various types of materials into tightly secured bales, typically using binding materials such as twine.

 The History of Balers